What is swimmer's itch?

 They should see a doctor and ask for a prescription

 to relieve the itching.
-Also topical creams will reduce
+Also many topical, over-the-counter creams can help reduce

 in Michigan to combat swimmer's itch?